alexmen656/spectrum/README.md

 ## Measurement

-We measure the survival rates of microorganism. (currently it is the paramecium)
+We measure the survival rates of microorganisms. (currently it is the paramecium)

 <img src="Paramecium.jpg" width="150" style="vertical-align: middle; margin-right: 10px;">